hesingh/ALS-info/README.md

 Likely, an EMG test and other limb or bulbar physical tests concluded one has ALS.
 But still, get your blood tested for gene mutation.
-Any one of many gene mutatations in one's body cause ALS.
+Any one of many gene mutations in one's body cause ALS.
 The C9orf72 gene is the most common gene causing ALS.
 A blood test for it takes about 3-4 weeks.
 Other genes causing ALS are SOD1 and FUS, there are many more.
 Speed of ALS research is picking up.
 The C9orf72 gene